 I was raised in a Christian home and accepted Christ as my personal Saviour at the age of five.
 I have been a registered nurse for 19 years, married to my amazing husband for 26 years, and have three daughters, Mariah-16, Madison-14, and Morgynne-11.
 We moved from Wisconsin to Virginia in June of 2008, after spending three years at a small Christian college where I assisted in the development of a new nursing program.
 I am originally from Pennsylvania and am a huge Penn State and Steeler fan.

-The Lord has provided me a wonderful opportunity to work with the Nursing department at Liberty University through the Distant Clinical Sites.
+The Lord has provided me a wonderful opportunity to work with the School of Nursing at Liberty University through the Distant Clinical Sites.
 If you have any questions about this program or would like additional information, please feel free to contact me at firstname.lastname@example.org

 MSN, RN, Clinical Coordinator Liberty University